 The Snow College Faculty Senate represents the faculty in the policy-making process

-of the College.
-It is a partner with the administration, Board of Trustees, and staff
+of the institution and partners with the administration, Board of Trustees, and staff

 - Academic freedom